 Monitor the sales of different alcohol brands

+In order to make data-driven decisions as a bar manager about what to stock on your shelves, you need to know which alcohol brands are selling and which ones are collecting dust within a time frame.
 You should pay attention to the most popular ones and the slow-movers.
-The next step is to make a list and get rid of the unpopular brands by offering discounts and replacing them with more profitable brands.
+Make a list and get rid of the unpopular brands by offering discounts and replacing them with more profitable brands.

-Prevent waste at the front of the house by training bartenders
+Control waste at the front bar by training bartender

 Rotate your stock